Oven BBQ Pork Spare Ribs

 And I say that as someone who LOVES grilling and using the smoker.

-As long as you’re using a delicious barbecue sauce (and YES you can use storebought sauce), the ribs will have great flavor, and be nicely tender.
+As long as you’re using a delicious barbecue sauce, the ribs will have great flavor, and be nicely tender.

 How to Make Pork Spare Ribs in the Oven: